pull-stream/pull-file/README.md

-this supports all the options that node's [fs.createReadStream](https://nodejs.org/dist/latest-v6.x/docs/api/fs.html#fs_fs_createreadstream_path_options) supports, and _also_ this supports a `live: true` property which will keep the stream open and wait for appends when it gets to the end.
+this supports all the options that node's [fs.createReadStream](https://nodejs.org/dist/latest-v6.x/docs/api/fs.html#fs_fs_createreadstream_path_options) supports, and _also_ this supports a `live: true` property which will keep the stream open and wait for appends when it gets to the end and an explicit `buffer` option where your chunks will be read to.
+Note that if your downstream operations are async you may run into concurrency issues with this option.
+Use at your own risk!

 ## License(s)